antoniolofiego/CloudCertNotes/AWS-SSA/AWS Solutions Architect Associate.md

 ## NAT Gateways

-- AWS Managed NAT with high bandwith, availability and no administrative needs
+- AWS Managed NAT with high bandwidth, availability and no administrative needs
-- Pay for how much bandwith you use, as well as by the hour
+- Pay for how much bandwdith you use, as well as by the hour
 - AZ specific and requires Elastic IP and IGW
 - Can only be used by instances in other subnets than the one it is created in
-- 5Gbps bandwith, autoscales up to 45Gbps
+- 5Gbps bandwidth, autoscales up to 45Gbps
 - For high availability, deploy NAT Gateways in multiple AZ

 ## Network Access Control Lists (NACLs) and Security Groups